 Don’t ignore your leftovers!
 Letting good food go to waste is a super common way people waste HUNDREDS if not THOUSANDS of dollars every year.
 Plan on eating leftovers and random odds and ends at least once a week for dinner.
 As my Papa called it growing up, “If it’s in the fridge it’s for dinner!”

 Remember those meals you doubled and froze on Mondays?
 Yep.
 This is the time to use them up!
-Treat yourself to a night off cooking with what we like to call Freezer Friday!
+Treat yourself to a night off cooking with what I like to call Freezer Friday!
 Or, treat yourself for staying on budget this week and go out to eat for the night.
-The freezer meals will still be good next week ;).
+The freezer meals will still be good next week 😉.

-On Saturdays I typically recommend leftovers, a freezer meal, or takeout.
+On Saturdays I typically recommend leftovers, a freezer meal, or takeout because I like to use my weekends to rest and recharge as much as possible.
 Feel free to switch it up each week depending on your weekend plans.
 You can even cook a new recipe if you’d prefer.
 It’s your choice.

 The Daily Tasks

-Once you’re in the swing of things, it should really only take you about 45 minutes to complete the daily tasks and maintain a clean and functional space.
+Once you’re in the swing of things, it should really only take you about 45 minutes to complete each set of tasks and maintain a clean and calm home.

 The Weekly Tasks

-In addition to keeping your kitchen tidy, there a couple of things to do each week to help your vegan meal planning for the week run smoothly.
+In addition to the daily tasks, there a couple of things to do each week to help your meal planning for the week run smoothly.

 You can choose which days you do these tasks to fit your schedule, but my recommendation is to do them in order, one each day for three consecutive days.

-- Clean out the fridge – Quickly scan the fridge for anything that needs to get thrown out, used up, or frozen so it doesn’t spoil.
+1. Clean out the fridge – Quickly scan the fridge for anything that needs to get thrown out, used up, or frozen so it doesn’t spoil.
 This is a great time to write down what’s going bad so you can make sure to get those ingredients used up in next week’s meal plan.
-I do this on Thursdays!
+I do this on Wednesdays (conveniently lines up with garbage night, too.)!